Promote your brand and services with targeted social media advertising and start reaping the benefits of

-It’s also a great way to interact with potential customers about topics that already interest them.
-This ensures there’s already a built-in level of engagement from users and you know your efforts will be likely to see success.
+A Facebook ad of this sort is also a great way to interact with potential customers about topics that already interest them.
+This ensures there’s a built-in level of engagement from users and you know your efforts will be likely to see success.

 How can companies capitalize on the access to customers afforded by social media marketing?